What is a Database?

-- The five major components to a database are hardware, software, data, procedure, and database access language.
+- The five major components of a database are hardware, software, data, procedure, and database access language.

 What is Data?

-Before we get into the concept of a database, we should first get a clear understanding of what data is.
+Before we get into the concept of a database, we should first understand what data is.
 Put simply, data are pieces of information or facts related to the object being considered.
 For example, examples of data relating to an individual would be the person’s name, age, height, weight, ethnicity, hair color, and birthdate.
-Data is not limited to facts themselves as pictures, images, and files are also considered data.
+Data is not limited to facts themselves, as pictures, images, and files are also considered data.

-Fields: Within a database, a field contains the most detailed pieces of information about events, people, objects, and transactions.
+Fields: Within a database, a field contains the most detailed information about events, people, objects, and transactions.